 1. Handle Edge Cases

 It is possible that the list contains only one number.
 If it does, it would be efficient to exit early.
-To do that, we check if that single number is the number we are looking for (x).
-If it is, we return the index of the number (usually 0), else, we return -1.
+To do that, you check if that single number is the number you are looking for (x).
+If it is, you return the index of the number (usually 0), else, you return -1.

 if (list.length == 1 and list[0] != x) return -1